-8) As DPD has learned that one of most significant impacts on crime is pro-active policing and community engagement, likewise Code Compliance will benefit from more community engagement and public outreach.
+Observation Potential Opportunity 8) As DPD has learned that one of most significant During FY16 budget process, consider allocating impacts on crime is pro-active policing and resources for pro-active code efforts and community community engagement, likewise Code Compliance engagement. will benefit from more community engagement and public outreach.
 Additionally, consultant performing citizen survey identified community outreach as a means to improve customer satisfaction within Code Compliance.
 Currently neighborhood code representatives are used to attend neighborhood meetings and educate citizens on code issues.
 Approximately 200 community meetings are attended throughout the City with most occurring monthly.